Terms We Use

 OEA

-Office of the Employer Adviser.
-It helps smaller employers with workplace safety and insurance claims and appeals.
+OEA means the Office of the Employer Adviser.
+They help smaller employers with workplace safety and insurance claims and appeals.

 OWA

-Office of the Worker Adviser.
-It helps workers who are not members of unions with workplace safety and insurance claims and appeals.
+OWA means the Office of the Worker Adviser.
+They help workers who are not members of unions with workplace safety and insurance claims and appeals.

 Party

-A party is worker or employer who has decided to become involved in an appeal.
-Usually, only people who may be affected by how the appeal is decided can become involved.
-No one has to take part in an appeal if they do not want to, but the WSIAT can still decide the appeal.
+A party is a worker or an employer who is involved in an appeal.
+Usually, only people who may be affected by how the appeal is decided can participate.
+The WSIAT can still decide the appeal if a party decides not to participate.

 Panel

 A panel is the people who will decide an appeal.
-A Vice-Chair, a Worker Member and an Employer Member, decide some appeals that are more complicated.
-Together, these three people are called a panel.
+A Vice-Chair, a Worker Member and an Employer Member, decide some appeals.
+Together, these 3 people are called a panel.

 Policy

-The written rules the Workplace Safety and Insurance Board uses to interpret and apply the Act to individual cases.
+Policy is the written rules the WSIB uses to interpret and apply the Act to individual cases.

 Practice Direction